Make-School-Courses/CS-1.1-Object-Oriented-Programming/README.md

 Describe your course here.
 A short elevator pitch for the course.
 This will be listed as the course description in the course catalog.

+### Why you should know this (optional)

+Explain why students should care to learn the material presented in this class.

 ## Course Specifics

 Weeks to Completion:  7 <br>